 of my problem: I myself had learned a bunch of electricity misconceptions

 as a child.
 Those early misconceptions gave me a faulty foundation on

 which to build further knowledge.
-As a result, any accurate information
+As a result, any later accurate

 foundation is distorted, then the "building" cannot be built.
 It was like

 trying to build a brick wall on top of a garbage pile: the incoming bricks